 - Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
 Beer production is attributed to the rules of alternating proprietorships.

 - Independent: Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by a beverage alcohol industry member that is not itself a craft brewer.

 - Traditional: A brewer that has a majority of its total beverage alcohol volume in beers whose flavor derives from traditional or innovative brewing ingredients and their fermentation.
 Flavored malt beverages (FMBs) are not considered beers.

-in several traditional beer styles, including: English and Scottish Ales, Czech Pilsners, and German Oktoberfest.
+in several traditional beer styles, including: English and Scottish Ales, Czech Pilsners and German Oktoberfest.
 However, it is often an unwanted or accidental off-flavor.